arafatm/Notes/blinkist/lifehack.the.subtle.art.of.not.giving.a.fuck.by.mark.manson.md

 What’s your ultimate goal, the achievement you want written on your headstone?

-Unfortunately, if you want to get anywhere in life, **you’ll have to struggle**.
+> Unfortunately, if you want to get anywhere in life, you’ll have to struggle.

 Achieving your goals will require hard work and plenty of perseverance; it’s guaranteed that there will be setbacks and hardships on the way.